Azure/azure-sdk-for-java/README.md

 ### Disable netty's logging
+Netty library logging is very chatty and need to be turned off (suppressing log in the configuration may not be enough) to avoid additional CPU costs.
 If you are not in debugging mode disable netty's logging altogether.
-Please note suppressing netty's loggging may not be enough.
 So if you are using log4j to remove the additional CPU costs incurred by ``org.apache.log4j.Category.callAppenders()`` from netty add the following line to your codebase:

 ```java
 org.apache.log4j.Logger.getLogger("io.netty").setLevel(org.apache.log4j.Level.OFF);
 ```

 ### OS Open files Resource Limit
-Some Linux systems (like Redhat) have an upper limit on the number of open files and total number of connections.
+Some Linux systems (like Redhat) have an upper limit on the number of open files and so the total number of connections.
 Run the following to view the current limits:

 ```bash
 ulimit -a
 ```

-The number of open files (nofile) will need to be modified to allow for a larger connection pool size.
+The number of open files (nofile) will need have enough room for your configured connection pool size and other open files by the OS.
+It can be modified to allow for a larger connection pool size.

 Open the limits.conf file: